Nitu170287/productLandingPage/README.md

 # MeShop e-commerce app

-This project is an e=commerce application which shows the available product list .
+This project is an e=commerce application which shows the available product list.
+User can
+1. view the products across different pages,
+2. filter the products based on categories(men, women, jewellery etc)
+3. search the products based on title and description.

 ## Api Used
 This project uses fake api(https://fakestoreapi.com/products) to fetch the list of product to be displayed.